Snehitha836/Personalized-Offer-Recommendation-Amex-Campus-Challenge-/README.md

  Modeling Approach
 We employed a Stacked Ensembling approach to leverage the strengths of different ranking algorithms:

 Base Models (Rankers):
 XGBoost: Optimized using rank:ndcg.
 LightGBM: Optimized using lambdarank.
 CatBoost: Optimized using YetiRank.

 Meta-Model:
 Logistic Regression: Used to blend raw rank scores from base models into a final engagement probability.

 Ablation Study:
 An ablation study revealed that a LightGBM + XGBoost stack dominated the ensemble, allowing us to remove CatBoost to create a leaner, more efficient model.

- Model Performance
+ Model Performance:
 Internal Validation (Time-split): Achieved an initial MAP@7 of ~0.71.
 Leaderboard Stability: Successfully stabilized leaderboard performance from a collapsed 0.56 to a robust ~0.53 by eliminating unstable features.

 Improvement: The final ensemble provided a 5% boost over the single best standalone model (LightGBM).

-📈 Future Scope for Improvement
+📈 Future Scope for Improvement:

 Graph Embeddings: Implementing Node2Vec to capture latent user-offer relationships via interaction graphs.
 FFMs: Exploring Field-aware Factorization Machines to capture granular pairwise feature interactions.
 Cold Start Modeling: Developing a separate metadata-only model specifically for new offers with zero historical interaction.